 TGaf Editor: Modify the editing instruction and paragraph as shown:

-Insert the following paragraph and figure at the end of the 7.3.5.11.2:
+Insert the following paragraph and figures at the end of the 7.3.5.11.2:

-For a TVHT STA, the relationship of the channel-list parameter elements to the TVHT_W, TVHT_2W, TVHT_4W, TVHT_W+W and TVHT_2W+2W TVHT BSS operating channel is illustrated by example in Figure 7-1 (TVHT channel-list parameter element and channel bandwidth).
-Note that for a TVHT_W+W and TVHT_2W+2W TVHT BSS the subchannels represented by secondaryTVHT_W and secondary TVHT_2W are the same as shown for the TVHT_2W and TVHT_4W channels except that they occur in a non-adjacent TVHT_W and TVHT_2W channel.
+For a TVHT STA, the relationship of the channel-list parameter elements to the TVHT_W, TVHT_2W and TVHT_W+W BSS operating channel is illustrated in Figure 7-1a1. .
+(TVHT channel-list parameter element and channel bandwidth for TVHT_W, TVHT_2W and TVHT_W+W).
+For a TVHT STA, the relationship of the channel-list parameter elements to the TVHT_4W and TVHT_2W+2W BSS operating channel is illustrated in Figure 7-1a2.
+(TVHT channel-list parameter element and channel bandwidth for TVHT_4W and TVHT_2W+2W).

 TGaf Editor: Delete the esisting Figure 7-1a, shown below: